 Nonetheless, even Nicodemus who was a brilliant scholar of the Jewish law said unto Jesus, “How can a man be born when he is old?
 Can he enter the second time into his mother’s womb, and be born?”
 Jesus answered Nicodemus thusly, “Verily, verily, I say unto thee, except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”
 Nicodemus was talking about physical birth, however, Jesus was talking to Nicodemus about a spiritual birth.

 My beloved, we all need to be reborn because we are spiritually dead.
 Our sin has separated us from a life-giving relationship with God.
 We all have sinned by violating His perfect moral standards (Romans 3:23), and so we all are guilty and deserving of God’s judgment (John 3:18-21).
 What every person needs is the forgiveness and eternal life that Jesus made possible through His sinless life, His sacrificial death on the cross, and His resurrection.
 Spiritual rebirth occurs when a person exercises genuine trust in Christ as Savior and Lord.
-At that point a person experiences God’s forgiveness and a radical transformation at the very core of his/her being (2 Corinthians 5:17).
+At that point a person experiences God’s forgiveness and a radical transformation occurs at the very core of his/her being (2 Corinthians 5:17).

 Have you had a second birthday (spiritual birth), the one that Jesus was talking to Nicodemus about?
 If not, you can by receiving Christ as your Savior.